FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/Functionality/Job Management.md

 # 🟩 Core Essentials
-Features Necessary to do perform the required function
+*Features present or expected in a basic CAM package and necessary to perform the required tasks*

 - Grouping of operations into jobs/setups
 - Define order of operation

 # 🟨 Professional Grade
-Features present in the state-of-the art applications and expected
+*Features usually present or expected in the state-of-the art applications*

 - Select machine type
 	- Milling machine